 2. The worst thing a cricket club or grassroots organisation can do is to go to businesses, cap in hand, and ask for money with no plan on how that partnership will work.
 Some companies will give money with little or no expectation in return; this is patronage really rather than sponsorship.

-Grassroots sponsorship remains, despite economic woes in recent years across the UK, of real potential benefit to companies.
-Being seen to support local sporting, community-based, initiatives, teams and projects is excellent PR.
+Grassroots cricket sponsorship offers excellent benefits to companies.
+Being seen to support local sporting, community-based, initiatives, teams and projects is also superb PR.

 With larger companies, they may well have a very specific corporate social responsibility policy; find out what that is currently.
 Think of it as a start of hopefully a long-term business relationship.
 Cricket clubs are run almost exclusively by unpaid volunteers with a passion for the game.